nzjs/here-hackathon/README.md

 To get started:

-- Clone this repo and CD into CitycareUI folder
+- Clone this repo and CD into folder
 - Run `npm install` inside root dir
 - Run `npm run dev` to start the development server